-Today’s Snowflake Craft idea, Psychedelic Snowflakes, is not only a gorgeous way to decorate your home this winter, but there is a little STEAM twist to the project; I couldn’t help but turn it into a lesson on absorption….
+Today’s snowflake craft, Psychedelic Snowflakes, is not only a gorgeous way to decorate your home this winter, but there is a little STEAM twist to the project; I couldn’t help but turn it into a lesson on absorption, radial geometry and more….

 This post contains affiliate links.

 - Liquid Watercolors – You may substitute food coloring but be sure to have a few bottles on hand because you will need a fair amount!

 - Large White Coffee Filters

 - Sharp Scissors– these are my favorite pair of scissors hands down but suitable for adults/teens only

 ABOUT LIQUID WATERCOLORS: Liquid Watercolors are one of our favorite art supplies.
 They yield vibrant, stunning color and can be used for many art projects.
 They are on the pricier side to purchase upfront but you will not be disappointed with the investment.
 You can start with smaller 1 oz. sets like this for under $20 but I recommend paying a little more and getting an 8 oz. set.
 Click here to see the set I recommend It’s less than double the price and you get 8 times the amount of watercolor.

 MESS ALERT!
 Be sure to layout pieces of tissue paper or newsprint down for the finished snowflakes to dry on.
 The watercolor can stain the surface below.

 Basic Fold for a 6-sided snowflake

 - Step 1 Fold your coffee filter in half.